Syracuse secures 10th win with dominant 72-54 victory vs. Binghamton

 For the sixth time this season, a mid-major in-state foe made the trek to the JMA Wireless Dome.
 And for the sixth time this season, Syracuse sent them packing with a double-digit loss.
 The Orange (10-1, 1-0 Atlantic Coast) suffocated Binghamton (6-4, America East) in their 72-54 victory, holding the Bearcats to 34.5% from the field.
 Dominique Darius led the way with 17 points for SU, while Uche Izoje secured her third double-double of the season.

-And yet, despite what the result would indicate, a Syracuse win wasn’t such a foregone conclusion early on.
+Despite what the result would indicate, a Syracuse win wasn’t such a foregone conclusion initially.
 Six minutes in, Yanniah Boyd’s pull up jumper made it 6-4 Binghamton.
 Unlike SU’s contest against the Raiders, where it rode a 24-5 first quarter to a dominant victory, the Orange simply couldn’t pull away.

-It was little surprise when she spearheaded SU’s offensive resurgence on Tuesday.
+It was little surprise when she spearheaded SU’s offensive resurgence Tuesday.

-After receiving a pass from Madeline Potts, Darius broke SU’s dry spell from beyond the arc with a 3-pointer, giving it a 15-11 lead.
+After receiving a pass from Madeline Potts, Darius broke SU’s dry spell with a 3-pointer, giving it a 15-11 lead.
 Then, she tacked on another three points to its advantage with a corner triple.
-Two mid-range jumpers later, and Darius was already up to 12 points less than 14 minutes in.
-By then, SU’s advantage had swelled to 24-13.
+Two mid-range jumpers later, and Darius was already up to 12 points less than 14 minutes in, pushing SU’s advantage to 24-13.

-But with four minutes until the half, Syracuse began to relax its intensity on both ends of the ball.
-Its lead — which had once grown to as much as 17 points — had shrunk to 33-27 after Binghamton’s 12-0 run.
+But with four minutes until the half, Syracuse relaxed its intensity on both ends of the ball.
+Its lead — once as high as 17 points — shrunk to 33-27 after Binghamton’s 12-0 run.
+Thanks to Sophie Burrows’ ensuing fastbreak layup, the Orange salvaged a 39-28 halftime lead.

-After a brief interlude, Burrows sprang right back into action.
-Syracuse’s suffocating press made life difficult for the Bearcats from opening tip, forcing Kaia Goode into an awry pass.
+And after a brief interlude, Burrows sprang right back into action.
+Syracuse’s suffocating press made life difficult for the Bearcats from the opening tip, forcing Kaia Goode into an awry pass.
 Burrows dove in front of it, grabbed her second steal of the game, and took Izoje’s subsequent feed to the rim to open the scoring for SU in the second half.

 The iteration of Binghamton that had gone toe-to-toe with the Orange through the game’s opening frame disappeared from there.